Born Gjergi Kastrioti, Skanderbeg went on to become Albania's national hero.Read more...

 Tirana was founded in the early 17th century by Sulejman Pasha of Mulleti, who built a settlement in the area around the modern intersection of Rruga e Barrikadave and Rruga Luigj Gurakuqi.
 His statue stands today in the little square near that crossroads.
 Until it was designated as the capital in 1920, Tirana was a small, unimportant town, whose main virtue for Albania’s political leaders was its geographical position more or less in the centre of the recently independent country, on the fault line dividing the northern Ghegs from the southern Tosks.
 It remained a bit of a backwater town for several years afterwards, as Albania struggled to stabilise itself in the face of internal lawlessness and invasions by its hostile neighbours.

 It was not until Italian influence became pervasive in the late 1920s that the centre of Tirana took on the appearance of a capital city.
-Italian planners created the huge new square – which was named after the national hero Skanderbeg – and the wide, typically Fascist boulevard; Italian architects designed the ministry buildings, the National Bank and the town hall at the square’s southern end, as well as the Dajti Hotel, the royal palace on Rruga e Elbasanit, and some of the embassies.
-During the communist era, the few old buildings still standing on Skanderbeg Square were demolished and the opera house, the National Historical Museum and the Hotel Tirana were added, as were the public buildings further down the boulevard.
-All these 20th-century accretions, plus the destruction caused by various earthquakes and by the Battle for the Liberation of Tirana in 1944, means that there is not very much left of Ottoman Tirana.
+Italian planners created the huge new square – which was named after the national hero Skanderbeg – and the wide, typically Fascist Boulevard (now known as Bulevardi Dëshmorët e Kombit); Italian architects designed the ministry buildings, the National Bank and the City Hall around the square, as well as the Dajti Hotel, the royal palace on Rruga e Elbasanit, and some of the embassies.
+During the communist era, the few older buildings still standing on Skanderbeg Square were demolished and the opera house, the National Historical Museum and the Hotel Tirana (now the Tirana International Hotel) were added, as were the public buildings further down the Boulevard.
+All these 20th century accretions, plus the destruction caused by various earthquakes and by the Battle for the Liberation of Tirana in 1944, means that there is not very much left of Ottoman Tirana.
 A good deal of what survived into the 1990s has subsequently disappeared under glittering high-rise apartment blocks and shopping centres.
+This mosaic mural is displayed above the entrance to the National Historical Museum in Tirana © JM Travel Photography, Shutterstock